Prince Yasuhiko Asaka: Postwar life as a commoner

-On 14 October 1947, Asaka Yasuhiko and his children lost their imperial status and privileges and became ordinary citizens, as part of the American Occupation's abolition of the collateral branches of the Japanese Imperial family.
+On 14 October 1947, Asaka and his children lost their imperial status and privileges and became ordinary citizens, as part of the American Occupation's abolition of the collateral branches of the Japanese Imperial family.
 He and his son were purged from holding any political or public office because they had been officers in the Imperial Japanese Army.
 His Art Deco mansion in Shirokanedai was seized by the government and now houses the Tokyo Metropolitan Teien Art Museum.

-The former prince, Asaka Yasuhiko, moved to Atami, on the Izu Peninsula south of Tokyo.
+The former prince moved to Atami, on the Izu Peninsula south of Tokyo.
 Asaka converted to Catholicism on 18 December 1951, and he was the first Imperial clansman to do so.
 He spent most of his time playing golf.
 He also took an active interest in golf course development and in the 1950s was the architect of the Plateau Golf Course at the Dai-Hakone Country Club.
-Asaka Yasuhiko died of natural causes on 12 April 1981 at his home in Atami, Shizuoka prefecture.
+Asaka died of natural causes on 12 April 1981 at his home in Atami, Shizuoka.
 He was 93 years old.